 When lawns are growing, they respond well to cultivation tasks that improve soil quality.
 Unless you’re planting a new lawn and can till up the entire area, lawn cultivation is done gradually, every year or two, so that the lawn grasses can recover.
 Here are the most important lawn cultivation tasks:

 - Dethatching should be done during your lawn’s peak growing season, but only if the thatch layer is over ½ inch.
-For cool-season lawns, fall is the perfect time.
+For cool-season lawns, fall is a perfect time.
 Hold off on dethatching warm-season lawns until next spring.

-- Core Aeration should also be done during your lawn’s peak growing season, so that the grasses can quickly recover.
+- Core Aeration should also be done during your lawn’s peak growing season so that the grasses can quickly recover.
 It’s best to aerate cool-season lawns in the fall and warm-season lawns in the spring or early summer.

-- Top-Dressing your lawn with topsoil mixed with other ingredients is a great way to finish up the cultivation process, since it evens out lumps and improves soil quality.
+- Top-Dressing your lawn with topsoil mixed with other ingredients is a great way to finish up the cultivation process since it evens out lumps and improves soil quality.
 Top-dress after aerating, and seed any bare spots.